 It’s the Boston Cheers bar of Newcastle whoever you are there is a warm welcome.
 It’s stripped back to reveal warts and all.
 Underground entertainment at it’s finest, fantastic drinks and wonderful jazz.
 With live music every weekend it’s the tonic that Newcastle needs.
 Move over pretentious there’s a new kind of bar on the block.
 Toe tapping, side-splitting, get down and enjoy every second of this tremendous new bar.
 Long live prohibition!

 Heading downstairs into the bar the stairwell is emblazoned with graffitiesque Billy Bootlegger logos.
-Once through the door, you are in a stripped back bar of yesteryear.
-Don’t be fooled by the basic decor it’s all intentional and the quirky attention to detail stands out in a particularly subtle way.
+Once through the door.
+You are in a stripped back bar of yesteryear.
+Don’t be fooled by the basic decor it’s all intentional.
+The quirky attention to detail stands out in a particularly subtle way.
 Eclectic styling.

-Food arrived and it was good filling snack bar food, wonderful Snappy’s Frankfurter hot dogs bursting the buns and crammed with onions, 3 flavours of wings; buffalo, Szechuan and blue cheese and of course no snack menu is complete without dripping fries.
+Food arrived and it was good filling snack bar food.
+Wonderful Snappy’s Frankfurter hot dogs bursting the buns and crammed with onions.
+3 flavours of wings; buffalo, Szechuan and blue cheese and of course no snack menus are complete without dripping fries.
 Posh fries are also available for the posh clientele.
-After the usual obligatory blogger photography of the food it was eventually handed around and everyone nodded approvingly.
+After the usual obligatory blogger photography of the food, it was eventually handed around and everyone nodded approvingly.